twilio/workshop/docs/callin.rst

 Radio Call In
 =============

-In this workshop, we'll be designing a radio call in application using Twilio's new <Queue> functionality.
+In this workshop we'll be designing a radio call in application using Twilio's new <Queue> functionality.

 Using the Twilio Helper Libraries